srcorweb/ai-asssist/README.md

 - [x] Haptic feedback for Android and iOS (can be disabled in Settings)
 - [x] Support landscape mode on Android/iOS devices
 - [x] Double tap title bar to scroll to top
-- [x] Click bottom arrow to view latest messages
+- [x] Click bottom arrow to view the latest messages
 - [x] Display system prompt and model switch icon again by clicking on the chat title
 - [x] View current session token usage by tapping twice Chat title
 - [x] Check detailed token usage and image generation count in Settings